Running a blog that’s getting plenty of visitors and want to know how to turn that blog into a business?

 Or perhaps you’re just about to launch a new blog that you aim to turn into a business sooner rather than later.

-Before we start, it’s important to say that if you want to turn your blog into a business, you need to make sure that you’re not relying on a free blog host.
+if you want to turn your blog into a business, you need to make sure that you’re not relying on a free blog host.

 Although many successful blogs are built on platforms such as Blogger or the free version of WordPress, using a free blog site will make it much harder to turn your blog into a business.
 This guide explains more about why you should avoid free blog sites if you’re serious about blogging.

 This is mainly because using a free blog site makes it very hard to earn money from your blog.
 If you use a free blog, you won’t be able to include adverts on your site or add ecommerce functionality.

 If you create a blog with a custom domain name and paid for hosting, you’ll have more freedom to turn it into a business.